MinuMThomas/LivePlants/README.md

 ---

 ## UX
 *  The UX (User Experience) of Live Plants was designed to ensure a friendly and informative website.
-Users can easily explore and find products of interest, while the visually appealing design enhances the overall delightful and enjoyable online experience..
+Users can easily explore and find products of interest, while the visually appealing design enhances the overall delightful and enjoyable online experience.

 ### The Sites Ideal User
 * The ideal user for Live Plants is anyone who has an interest in plants, gardening, or adding greenery to their surroundings.
 Whether you're a beginner looking to start your plant collection or an experienced gardener seeking new additions, Live Plants caters to users of all levels.
 The site welcomes plant enthusiasts of various ages and backgrounds, providing a platform to explore and purchase a wide range of plants conveniently.